-Duke University School of Nursing offers both its Master of Science in Nursing (MSN) and its Doctor of Nursing Practice (DNP) degrees using distance-based and online technologies.
-As an early-adopter of distance education more than a decade ago, the School has a proven track record in using creative approaches to learning in order to deliver top-quality distance education.
+Duke University School of Nursing offers both its Master of Science in Nursing (MSN) and its Doctor of Nursing Practice (DNP) degree programs using distance-based and online technologies.
+As an early adopter of distance education more than two decades ago, the School has a proven track record in using creative approaches to teaching and learning in order to deliver top-quality distance education.

 - Family Nurse Practitioner